Olivier Messiaen: Time

 Example 2.
 The first bar of the piano Prélude, Instants défunts.
 An early example of Messiaen's use of palindromic rhythms (which he called non-retrogradable rhythms).

-From his earliest works, Messiaen used non-retrogradable (palindromic) rhythms (Example 2).
-He sometimes combined rhythms with harmonic sequences in such a way that, if the process were repeated indefinitely, the music would eventually run through all possible permutations and return to its starting point.
+From his earliest works, Messiaen used "non-retrogradable" (palindromic) rhythms (Example 2).
+He sometimes combined isorhythm with non-aligned pitch sequences in such a way that, if the process were repeated indefinitely, the music would eventually run through all possible permutations and return to its starting point.
 For Messiaen, this represented the "charm of impossibilities" of these processes.
 He only ever presented a portion of any such process, as if allowing the informed listener a glimpse of something eternal.
 In the first movement of Quatuor pour la fin du temps the piano and cello together provide an early example.

 Pitch

 Messiaen used modes he called modes of limited transposition.
 They are distinguished as groups of notes that can only be transposed by a semitone a limited number of times.
 For example, the whole-tone scale (Messiaen's Mode 1) exists in only two transpositions: C–D–E–F♯–G♯–A♯ and D♭–E♭–F–G–A–B. Messiaen abstracted these modes from the harmony of his improvisations and early works.
-Music written using the modes avoids conventional diatonic harmonic progressions, since for example Messiaen's Mode 2 (identical to the octatonic scale used by other composers) permits precisely the dominant seventh chords whose tonic the mode does not contain.
+Music written using the modes avoids conventional diatonic harmonic progressions, since for example Messiaen's Mode 2 (an octatonic scale) permits precisely the dominant seventh chords whose tonic the mode does not contain.